 Set facing the Okavango Delta’s sweeping floodplains and lagoons, Xaranna is a beautiful tented camp with an exclusive feel and an air of romance.
-Decorated in delicate creams, greys, pastel pinks and greens, the camp takes its design from the water lilies that dot the delta’s waterways.
+Decorated in delicate creams, grays, pastel pinks and greens, the camp takes its design from the water lilies that dot the Delta’s waterways.

 Staying here, you can change the pace of your safari to focus more on relaxation.
 But, there are still many activities to enjoy, including day and night-time game drives, walking safaris, horseback safaris and mokoro trips.

 Photos of Xaranna Tented Camp

 Xaranna is a luxurious camp with beautiful rooms and a peaceful location overlooking the floodplains.
 We find it makes a good place to stay at the end of your safari, when you can enjoy a change of pace and relax a little.

 The nine tents are set apart from each other facing the floodplains.
 Inside, washed, bleached wood and subtle pastel shades are used to create a light, airy space, and there’s a four-poster bed facing the sliding doors.
 Each tent has a romantic sala for alfresco midday siestas, while the en suite bathroom has an indoor bathtub and a large outdoor shower.
 Here, you can begin each day by awakening to the sounds of the Delta and watching the sunrise from your deck.